Trauma, ADHD, and AuDHD: Why a Trauma-Focused Therapy Approach Matters

 - Karen Jeffrey

-- 3 min read
+- 4 min read

+Many people come to therapy knowing something isn’t working — but they’re not always sure why.
 They may have an ADHD diagnosis, suspect they’re autistic, or identify with traits of both (often called AuDHD).
-They’re thoughtful, self-aware, and have often done a lot of reading or self-work already.
-And yet, despite trying productivity systems, coping tools, or even therapy before, they still feel stuck.
+These individuals are thoughtful and self-aware.
+They have often done a lot of reading or self-work already.
+Yet, despite trying productivity systems, coping tools, or even therapy before, they still feel stuck.

 If this sounds familiar, it’s often because trauma and nervous system patterns haven’t been fully accounted for.